find your perfect LLM program

 Key areas of focus include the structure of global economic governance, the rules and institutions of world trade, international investment, and international finance.

-You are required to take at least four courses from the following list (plus two others) and to submit a dissertation as falling within the area.
+You are required to take at least five courses from the following list (plus one other) and to submit a dissertation as falling within the area.
 For this programme you must complete the core course, International Law and International Economic Governance, and then either International Trade Law or International Investment Law.
 Courses will be delivered through a combination of lectures and seminars.

 - INTERNATIONAL LAW AND INTERNATIONAL ECONOMIC GOVERNANCE